A topic from the subject of Organic Chemistry in Chemistry.

 There are three main types of chemical bonds:

 • Covalent Bonds: Covalent bonds are formed when two atoms share one or more pairs of valence electrons.
-The electrons are shared equally between the atoms, and the bond is nonpolar.
+The shared electrons are attracted to the nuclei of both atoms, holding them together.
+The bond can be polar (unequal sharing) or nonpolar (equal sharing) depending on the electronegativity difference between the atoms.

 • Ionic Bonds: Ionic bonds are formed when one atom transfers one or more electrons to another atom.
-The atom that gives up electrons becomes a positively charged ion, and the atom that receives electrons becomes a negatively charged ion.
+The atom that gives up electrons becomes a positively charged ion (cation), and the atom that receives electrons becomes a negatively charged ion (anion).
 The oppositely charged ions are attracted to each other by electrostatic forces.

 • Metallic Bonds: Metallic bonds are formed when the valence electrons of metal atoms are delocalized throughout the metal.
-The valence electrons are not associated with any particular atom, and they move freely throughout the metal.
+The valence electrons are not associated with any particular atom, and they move freely throughout the metal, creating a "sea" of electrons.

 Equipment and Techniques for Studying Chemical Bonds